Awa25/CliprogCA3/readme.md

 Client-Side Programming / Programming: OO Approach Continuous Assessment 3 (CA3)

-First CA3 already lost, because when I see VS Code showed to "The git repository at '/Users/awa' has too many active changes, only a subset of Git features will be enabled." then I delete all, and after I lost all my laptop files and I can't use my laptop.
+First CA3 was already lost, because when I saw VS Code showed "The git repository at '/Users/awa' has too many active changes, only a subset of Git features will be enabled." then I deleted all, and after I lost all my laptop files and I can't use my laptop.

 That was terrible!
 I didn't recuva files recovery...